 - If you are concerned that you are still in danger of further violence, is there someone that you can stay with or someone that can come and stay with you?

 We can talk with you about this at AVP.
-Members of the SART team and crisis line operators can assist you with safety-planning, too.
+Members of SART (the Sexual Assault Response Team) and crisis line operators can assist you with safety-planning, too.
 Your safety and well-being is very important.

 UVic Campus Security: 250-721-7599.